pagkly/Zed/Investopedia3/Debtor-in-Possession (DIP) Financing.md

 ### Types of Loans

-DIP financing is frequently provided via [term loans](https://www.investopedia.com/terms/t/termloan.asp).
+DIP financing is frequently provided via [[term loans]](https://www.investopedia.com/terms/t/termloan.asp).
 Such loans are fully funded throughout the bankruptcy process, which means higher interest costs for the borrower.
-Formerly, [revolving credit](https://www.investopedia.com/terms/r/revolvingcredit.asp) facilities were the most utilized method, which allows a borrower to draw down the loan and repay as needed; like a credit card.
+Formerly, [[revolving credit]](https://www.investopedia.com/terms/r/revolvingcredit.asp) facilities were the most utilized method, which allows a borrower to draw down the loan and repay as needed; like a credit card.
 This allows for more flexibility and therefore the ability to keep interest costs lower, as a borrower can actively manage the amount of the loan borrowed.